TFS Gulf

 Share on FacebookShare on Twitter

-First step; The interview
+First surprise: The interview

 That’s when I realised: this wasn’t just a finance job; it was a chance to be a business partner in the truest sense.